 The TCL Alto 6+ has very limited sound enhancement features.
 It only has three EQ presets: 'Movie', 'Music', and 'TV'.
 The 'TV' preset also doubles as a dialogue enhancement feature.
 However, you can't customize its sound.
 Compared to other budget models, it lacks bass and treble adjustments, and there's no auto-volume mode for listening at night.

 This soundbar has a few physical inputs.
 You can connect it to your TV using either its Optical Audio in or HDMI ARC port.
 It also has an AUX port so that you can play audio from older devices, as well as a USB port if you have audio stored on a thumb or external hard drive.

 The TCL Alto 6+ supports Dolby Digital content via ARC.
 This is the most common surround sound format, so it's often found on streaming platforms and Blu-ray discs.
 Unfortunately, there's no support for lossless or object-based audio formats like Dolby Atmos.

 This soundbar only supports Dolby Digital over its Optical In port.
 This format is found on Blu-ray discs as well as on streaming platforms.
 Unfortunately, DTS, which is the fallback for the higher quality DTS-HD MA format, isn't supported.

 This soundbar has mediocre wireless playback options.
-It supports Bluetooth so that you can stream audio from your smartphone or other wireless devices but it doesn't support anything else.
+It supports Bluetooth, meaning you can stream audio from your smartphone or other wireless devices, but it doesn't support anything else.

 This bar has five touch-sensitive buttons located on its top side.
 You can turn the bar on/off, change inputs, pair with a Bluetooth device, and lower and raise the volume.

-The remote for this bar is rather plan but it looks almost exactly like that of the TCL Alto 7+.
+The remote for this bar is rather plain, but it looks almost exactly like that of the TCL Alto 7+.
 From here, you can control all of the soundbar's functions.
-However, it can't be used as a universal remote to control other devices.
+However, you can't use it as a universal remote to control other devices.